csteach424/csteach424.github.io/notes.md

 summary: course notes and material for COMP 424
 ---

-Course notes and material will be added to this page during the Fall semester.
+Course notes and material will be added to this page during the Spring semester.

 This material will be updated on a weekly basis.